-Each year, the Looking Glass Foundation awards $15,000 in scholarships to BC residents who have received or are currently receiving treatment for an eating disorder.
-More details about our 2018 scholarships will be posted in March.
+Each year, the Looking Glass Foundation awards several thousand dollars to BC students who have received, or are currently receiving, treatment for an eating disorder.
+Applications for our 2019 scholarships will open on March 1st.

 This year, the Looking Glass Foundation Scholarship Committee received so many compelling scholarship applications, all from inspiring young people with dreams for furthering their education.
 It truly was a difficult choice.
-(It was so difficult that, with the help of a generous anonymous donor, we even added an additional scholarship!)
-With heartfelt appreciation and best wishes for all our applicants, we are delighted to congratulate our Rise Above, Pursue Your Passion, and Persevere Scholarship Winners for 2017.
+With heartfelt appreciation and best wishes for all of the 2018 applicants, we are delighted to congratulate our Rise Above, Pursue Your Passion, and Persevere Scholarship Winners for 2018.

 Rise Above – In honour of Jeff and Sonia Hayes the Looking Glass Foundation awards this scholarship to someone who is making a difference through community service and leadership.